davegomez/startup-vagrant/readme.md

 ###Usage

-**Note:** this tutorial is setup for 64bit systems, if you have a 32bit system you have to replace number 64 to 32 in every file.
+**Note:** this tutorial is setup for 64bit systems, if you have a 32bit system then you just have to replace the number 64 to 32 in every file.

 1. Install and configure your Vagrant environmet using these commands on your terminal or command line window inside the project directory.